-‘Acceptance’ is one of those concepts which I feel that I understand, yet have found difficult to define.
-I realised this while I was writing a post on anger, in which I had explained how anger is generally a result of lack of acceptance.
+“Acceptance” is one of those concepts that I understand yet have found difficult to define.
+I realised this while writing a post on anger, in which I explained how anger is generally a result of a lack of acceptance.

-The responses I received about this topic were more or less on the lines of –
+During discussions when I asked people about their views on acceptance, the responses I received about this topic were more or less along the lines of the following-

-Most people equate acceptance with agreement, acquiescence, approval, resignation; thinking that “if I accept things then I’ll have to live with it” or “no change can take place once I accept something”.
+Most people equate acceptance with an agreement, acquiescence, approval, and resignation, thinking that “if I accept things, then I’ll have to live with it” or “no change can take place once I accept something”.

 But in reality, acceptance is generally the first step to any change.